Mt122606/Mt122606/README.md

  👋 Hi, I’m Mischa Hermes@Mt122606

  👀 Interested in analytics, procurement, business development, projects, etc.

  🌱 Learning!

  💞️ Looking to collaborate on information.
 The larger the data, the more fun we can have!

  🔎 Found to be efficient, solution-oriented, and fact-driven to be lean.

-  Experience:
+  Showcase:
-- 🏆 Python          - Microsoft
+- 🏆 Python
-- 🏅 R               - Oracle
+- 🏅 R
-- 🥈 Tableau         - SAP
+- 🥈 Tableau
-- 🥉 SQL             - AWS
+- 🥉 SQL
-- SAS                - Google
+- 📚 Excel

 "Read it for understanding.
 Recreate understanding for use.
 Use for good!"